-Our mandate is to preserve, defend, maintain and extend civil liberties and human rights in Canada.
+Our mandate is to promote, defend, sustain, and extend civil liberties and human rights in Canada.
 We achieve our mandate through our Advocacy in Action, Public Policy, Community Education, and Justice programs.

 The BCCLA is an autonomous, non-partisan charitable society.
 Though we strive to work cooperatively with other groups on common causes, we are unaffiliated with any other organization or political group.
 Our independence has been one of the BCCLA’s enduring strengths for over 50 years.

 Informed and vigilant citizens are the key to protecting fundamental rights and freedoms.
 The BCCLA provides publications and leaflets on a range of topics at no charge to the public.
 These include the Privacy Handbook, Rights Talk, The Arrest Handbook, Police Complaints, Drug Testing in the Workplace, and the Citizenship Handbookoffered in various languages to engage immigrants and students.

 We offer a Speakers Bureau in which our staff and board members talk to students and community groups and we hold public events about civil liberties and human rights.

 Our Advocacy in Action Program